 It wasn’t something I knew anything about until a few years ago.
 It wasn’t even something I knew was in me until then either.

-I was brought up a Catholic and certainly knew what Sacred was, or so I thought.
+I was brought up a Catholic and the word Sacred was never far from earshot.
 I knew about altars, and rituals and ceremonies and ooh the hymns.
 I sang in the choir, my brother was an altar boy and my mum was the organist.
 I lit innumerable candles and visited the nuns with my mum – I was mesmerised by their huge rosary beads that clunked and swung cumbersomely against their round bodies.
 I watched them gardening through the fence of our primary school playground… everything felt like summer then.

 I was Christened at the Easter Vigil a few weeks after I was born.
 I made my First Confession and then my First Communion one sunny June day.
 I wore my little white dress and never questioned a thing.
 By the time I was expected to make my Confirmation and become a fully fledged member of the Catholic Chuch I was questioning everything…

 My mum was never allowed to take communion on a Sunday.
 Why?
 I asked.
-It was the first of many unanswerable questions but divorced parents aren’t great Catholics.
-Despite the fact my mum was no longer allowed to receive communion she was the church organist and so my childhood was filled with hymns, one of the those precious things I am eternally grateful for.
+It was the first of many unanswerable questions, but divorced parents aren’t a great advert for Catholisism.
+Despite this my mum was the church organist and so my childhood was filled with hymns, one of those precious things I am eternally grateful for.
 We always sang.
 Though I no longer go to mass, whenever I do find myself in a Catholic church I still cannot get through certain hymns without crying, tears from somewhere so sacred in me that they remind me of a place that cannot be forgotten by my body or my soul.

 All those years spend in song and ceremony.
 And then all the years inbetween then and now with no sense of the Divine outside of me anymore, let alone inside.